hunterwatson/hunterwatson-blog/content/posts/2021-01-25-my-favourite-video-games-to-play-with-my-girlfriend.md

 ![](/media/super_mario_party.jpg "Mario Party Gameplay")

 Mario Party is Mario Party... there isn't too much to say about it, but I wanted to include it on the list.
-Here's a closing statement from Gaby (with comments by me):

 > "Umm...
 I like the mini-games.
 And that it's unpredictable - like u could be losing and come out with the dub." - Gaby